 According to statistics gathered by HurricaneCity.com, Charleston gets hit or brushed by some sort of tropical system about once every three years, and struck by hurricane-force winds every 12 years or so.
 Tropical Storm Andrea passed over Charleston in 2013, bringing with it 45 miles-an-hour winds.

-After these weather events – the hailstorms, the tropical events that, etc. – most people know that it is very possible that their property has been damaged.
+After these weather events–the hailstorms, the tropical events that, etc.–most people know that it is very possible that their Charleston rental property has been damaged.
 If you are a good, conscientious do-it-yourself landlord, you probably break out your ladder and do a quick visual inspection of your rental home after every bout of significant weather.
 You probably even perform a short walk-through of the interior, checking for any signs of leaks.

-Ponder this scenario – a single shingle was cracked around the edges due to 2013's hail.
-Because it was the only one, you didn't see it when you did your cursory once-over from your ladder.
+Ponder this scenario: A single shingle was cracked around the edges due to hail.
+It was the only one, so you didn't see it when you did your cursory once-over from your ladder.

-During one of the freezes since then, or perhaps during the snow of this year, a small bit of moisture got under that loose shingle and froze.
-Not only does this ice loosen the damaged shingle even more, because ice expands, it begins to loosen – but not displace – a few of the surrounding shingles.
+During one of the freezes since then (or perhaps during the snow of this year), a small bit of moisture got under that loose shingle and froze.
+Not only does this ice loosen the damaged shingle even more, as ice expands, it begins to loosen–but not displace–a few of the surrounding shingles.